All Products

 sudo cat /sys/module/tcp_rt/parameters/lports

-• Load the module and then configure the parameters.
+• Load the module and then configure parameters.

 sudo modprobe tcp_rt

-2. After the module is loaded, run a command to configure the parameters in the /sys/module/tcp_rt/parameters/ file.
+2. After the module is loaded, configure parameters in the /sys/module/tcp_rt/parameters/ directory.

 sudo sh -c 'echo 80 > /sys/module/tcp_rt/parameters/lports'